va7sdf/va7sdf.github.io/_posts/2018-04-13-raspberry-pi-real--time-flight-tracker-updated.md

 +	Visit [https://planefinder.net/sharing/login](https://planefinder.net/sharing/login)
 +	Sign in with your credentials
-+	Click your profile avatar, located on the right of the top navigation bar, and then chooose *Account Settings*.
++	Click your profile avatar, located on the right of the top navigation bar, and then choose *Account Settings*.
 +	In the section, **Your receivers**, click on the link that corresponds to the *share code* of the receiver you want to view.

 ---

 ## Conclusion

 A Raspberry Pi with DVB-T USB dongle and open source software installed, works out to be a more affordable option for hobbyists when compared to the expensive higher-end ADS-B virtual radars such as the [Radarcape](http://modesbeast.com/radarcape.html) or [AirNav RadarBox](https://www.airnavsystems.com/RadarBox/index.html) or dedicated decoders like the [Mode-S Beast](http://modesbeast.com/scope.html) or [Kinetic SBS](http://www.kinetic.co.uk/index.php) models.
-Plus your costs are effectively offset by the premium memberships within a short period of time.
+Plus, your costs are effectively offset by the premium memberships within a short period of time.
 This basic configuration can also be extended by adding a high gain antenna and filter to improve reception as well.

 ---